Recovery of Distributed Iterative Solvers for Linear Systems Using Non-Volatile RAM: Key Example: PCG Solver

-This work presents NVM-ESR, a mechanism for utilizing NVRAM to increase the resiliency of exact state reconstruction.
-Our extensive evaluation shows that NVM-ESR supports instant recovery while decreasing the memory footprint and time overheads.
-Our work focuses on the preconditioned conjugate gradient iterative solver, but our results are readily applicable to other ESR-enabled iterative solvers.
-A natural challenge is to extend NVM-ESR (and ESR, in general) to non-iterative solvers.

-Going beyond recovery, the techniques we developed for using one-sided MPI windows open new avenues for using direct memory access to NVRAM.
-For example, as an effective storage extension for Exascale HPC systems, in particular, in future deployment of DAOS~\cite{hennecke2020daos} on Aurora.

-We also intend to evaluate the performance, under various access patterns, of remote storage based on SSD, MVME-SSD, and NVRAM.

-\begin{acks} This work was supported by Pazy grant 226/20 and the Lynn and William Frankel Center for Computer Science.
+\paragraph*{Acknowledgment} This work was supported by Pazy grant 226/20, ISF grant 1425/22, and the Lynn and William Frankel Center for Computer Science.
 Computational support was provided by the NegevHPC project~\cite{negevhpc}.
-The authors would like to thank Gabi Dadush, Israel Hen and Emil Malka for their hardware support. \end{acks}
+The authors would like to thank Gabi Dadush, Israel Hen and Emil Malka for their hardware support.